IRIS-Solutions-Team/Tutorial-Solow-Growth-Model/docs/intro-growth-models.md

-# Introduction to nonstationary models
+# Introduction to Nonstationary Models in IrisT

 $$
 \newcommand{\ss}{\mathrm{ss}}